saurabharora80/self-assessment-api/public/api/conf/1.0/docs/uk-property.md

-This section allows API developer to provide and retrieve data relating to the taxpayer's UK Property business that is required to calculate the estimated tax liability.
+This section allows API developer to provide and retrieve data relating to the taxpayer's UK Property business that is required to perform a tax calculation.

 Here, the developer can provide the following data: